 To undertake this study 30-meter high towers are erected at the locations mentioned above.
 On each of these high towers two wind speed anemometers are installed at the height of 10 meters and 30 meters, respectively; wind vane for recording wind direction is installed at 30 meters height.
 Temperature sensors are also installed at 10 meters height.
 Automatic data loggers developed locally have been installed to record data at each site.
-These data loggers are recording, one-minute average wind speed at each levels, One-minute average wind direction at 30 meters height, five-minute average temperature and 10-minute average minimum and maximum wind speed at each levels.
+These data loggers are recording, one-minute average wind speed at both level, five-minute average wind direction, five-minute average temperature and 10-minute average minimum and maximum wind speed.
 While selecting the above-mentioned locations for wind monitoring; the main objective was to identify potentially windy areas that also possess other desirable qualities of wind energy developed site.
 Further following guidelines as far as possible were also kept in mind while choosing an exact location for monitoring towers.